browserengineering/book/book/forms.md

 for example, `/cooking` should be a page of posts (about cooking) and comments submitted through the form on that page should only show up when you go to `/cooking`, not when you go to `/cars`.
-Make the home page, from `/`, show links to each topic's page.
+Make the home page, from `/`, list the available topics with a link to each topic's page.
+Make it possible for users to add new topics.

-*Tab*: In most browsers, the `<Tab>` key moves focus from one input field to the next.
-Implement this behavior in your browser.
-The "tab order" of input elements should be the same as the order of `<input>` elements on the page.
+*Persistence*: Back the server's list of guest book entries with a file, so that when the server is restarted it doesn't lose data.

 *Rich buttons*: Make it possible for a button to contain arbitrary elements as children, and render them correctly.
 The children should